 4. Know who your champions are and utilize them

 You don’t have to do all the work of self-promotion yourself.
 There will be people in your life who are just as excited about the neat things you are doing as you.
 They care about you, they know that you are great, and they will be strong advocates for you.
 Know who those people are and don’t be afraid to ask for their help.
 Are you putting on a workshop?
 Reach out to these people and ask them to share it.
-Are you recruiting volunteers for your favorite charity?
+Are you recruiting volunteers for your favourite charity?
 Ask them to spread the word!
 Also, be an advocate for them!
 Share and be shared.